salma-ehab/dbt_new_york_sales_data/README.md

 The star schema is composed of the following key elements:

+### Sales Fact Table

+Every row in this fact table signifies a sales transaction associated with a building.
+The attributes encompassed by this fact table are:
+- sales_price
+- residential_units
+- commercial_units
+- total_units
+- land_square_feet
+- gross_square_feet
+- address
+- apartment_number
+- location_key
+- property_specs_at_sale_key
+- property_specs_at_present_key
+- date_key

+The address and apartment number fields have been incorporated as degenerate dimensions, serving as descriptive fields.
+These fields are not employed for grouping or filtering, and adding them to any dimension would only lead to an increase in its size.

 ### Location Dimension

 This dimension contains details related to location and comprises the following attributes: